andreasremdt/ag-grid-test/README.md

 - The `onRowSelected` prop should be forwarded to the table called accordingly.
 - The prop `getSelectionOptions` can be set on the table and accepts a function.
-- The selection controls are not rendered unless at least one row is selected.
+- The selection controls are not rendered unless at least one row is selected and unless at least one action is provided.
 - The selection controls are rendered as specified in the `getSelectionOptions` return value and receive the selection array.

 ## Quick filter